before80/python_docs/content/using/mac.md

 - A `Python 3.13` folder in your `Applications` folder.
 In here you find **IDLE**, the development environment that is a standard part of official Python distributions; and **Python Launcher**, which handles double-clicking Python scripts from the macOS [Finder](https://support.apple.com/en-us/HT201732).
 - A framework `/Library/Frameworks/Python.framework`, which includes the Python executable and libraries.
 The installer adds this location to your shell path.
 To uninstall Python, you can remove these three things.
 Symlinks to the Python executable are placed in `/usr/local/bin/`.

-​	备注
+备注

 ​	Recent versions of macOS include a **python3** command in `/usr/bin/python3` that links to a usually older and incomplete version of Python provided by and for use by the Apple development tools, **Xcode** or the **Command Line Tools for Xcode**.
 You should never modify or attempt to delete this installation, as it is Apple-controlled and is used by Apple-provided or third-party software.
 If you choose to install a newer Python version from `python.org`, you will have two different but functional Python installations on your computer that can co-exist.
 The default installer options should ensure that its **python3** will be used instead of the system **python3**.

 ### 5.1.2. 如何运行 Python 脚本

 ​	There are two ways to invoke the Python interpreter.
-If you are familiar with using a Unix shell in a terminal window, you can invoke `python3.13` or `python3` optionally followed by one or more command line options (described in [命令行与环境](https://docs.python.org/zh-cn/3.13/using/cmdline.html#using-on-general)).
-The Python tutorial also has a useful section on [using Python interactively from a shell](https://docs.python.org/zh-cn/3.13/tutorial/appendix.html#tut-interac).
+If you are familiar with using a Unix shell in a terminal window, you can invoke `python3.13` or `python3` optionally followed by one or more command line options (described in [命令行与环境]({{< ref "/using/cmdline#using-on-general" >}})).
+The Python tutorial also has a useful section on [using Python interactively from a shell]({{< ref "/tutorial/appendix#tut-interac" >}}).

 ​	You can also invoke the interpreter through an integrated development environment.
-[IDLE](https://docs.python.org/zh-cn/3.13/library/idle.html#idle) is a basic editor and interpreter environment which is included with the standard distribution of Python. **IDLE** includes a Help menu that allows you to access Python documentation.
+[IDLE]({{< ref "/library/tk/idle#idle" >}}) is a basic editor and interpreter environment which is included with the standard distribution of Python. **IDLE** includes a Help menu that allows you to access Python documentation.
 If you are completely new to Python, you can read the tutorial introduction in that document.

-​	There are many other editors and IDEs available, see [编辑器和集成开发环境](https://docs.python.org/zh-cn/3.13/using/editors.html#editors) for more information.
+​	There are many other editors and IDEs available, see [编辑器和集成开发环境]({{< ref "/using/editors#editors" >}}) for more information.

 ​	To run a Python script file from the terminal window, you can invoke the interpreter with the name of the script file: